-Chabujo, an abbreviation of Chabudai Gaeshi Jyoshi Action (ちゃぶ台返し女子アクション), is a grassroots feminist organisation based in Tokyo, Japan, using community organising to mobilise people.
+Chabujo, an abbreviation of Chabudai Gaeshi Jyoshi Action (ちゃぶ台返し女子アクション), is a grassroots feminist organisation based in Tokyo, Japan, using community organising to launch campaigns and tackle social issues.
 Our name translates to “Turn Over Table Ladies” in Japanese.
 Chabudai is a traditional Japanese table that is associated with an enraged father flipping it and scattering dinner—prepared carefully by the wife, who is also the one to clean up the mess.
 Our name primarily signifies the symbolic ‘flipping’ of patriarchy, as well as more generally the ‘flipping’ of oppressive structures and norms.

 A group of women including Kanoko Kamata and Sachiko Osawa founded Chabujo in July 2015 with the aim to provide a space for women to share their experiences, express themselves, identify problems (‘personal is political’), and take action.
 In other words, to translate silence into words and action, as Audre Lorde puts it.
-Using community organising, we bring people together to take actions on gender equality.
+Since then, we have started and been involved in a variety of events, campaigns, and activities.

 What We’re Working on Now

 In 2017, we raised around $15,000 in two months through crowdfunding to create a ‘Sexual Consent Handbook’ for university students in Japan, in collaboration with a group of university students.
-We started distributing this in April 2018, and so far around 20,000 handbooks have made their way into the hands of university students.
-We also hold consent workshops, and Sachiko regularly speaks about sexual violence, sexual harassment, and consent.
+We started distributing this in April 2018, and so far more than 20,000 handbooks have made their way into the hands of university students.
+We also hold consent workshops, and our members regularly speak about sexual violence, sexual harassment, and consent.
 Thanks to the incredible work of many people over the years, the topic of consent is increasingly becoming a part of public conversations, and various media outlets in Japan have covered our members and our work.

 Major Campaigns & Actions

 We were one of the organisers of the Believe Campaign, which succeeded in pushing for the reform of the archaic sex crime laws in Japan.
 You can read more about this campaign here.
-However, this reform is inadequate since the ‘assault and intimidation’ clause remains; the focus is not on whether there was consent, but on whether the victim resisted.
+However, this reform is inadequate in many aspects, including the fact that the ‘assault and intimidation’ clause remains; and the focus is not on whether there was consent, but on whether the victim resisted.
 People are continuing to work to get this changed.

 ・We conducted ‘action research’, where we interviewed 65 women to shed light on their hopes and struggles.